 Choosing the best archive/unarchive app for Mac

 Hands down, we all need control over the compression process.
-But, it does not mean compromising every other important thing, you know.
-So, we had a simple framework for choosing the best Mac apps to archive and unarchive files.
+But, it does not mean compromising every other value-adding thing.
+So, we used a simple yet effective framework to pick the best Mac apps to archive and unarchive files.

-We needed the file archive app to have an amazing User Interface.
+We needed the file archive app to have an Intuitive User Interface.
 This means the user can use the tool without being a coder or anything.

-Integration with macOS is also important.
-We at least want the actions to be present in Services menu — so that archiving/unarchiving wouldn’t require us to open the app.
+Integration with macOS is also essential.
+We want to have quick-access actions in Finder and in the Services menu — so that archiving/unarchiving wouldn’t require us to open the app.